shakeel-faiz/FF/04Apr-15/rar-openers.md

 ## The 7 Best Tools to Open or Extract RAR Files

 Are you unsure how to open a RAR file and extract its contents?
-Here, we will present the best RAR extraction tools that meet your needs.
+Here, we will showcase the best RAR extraction tools that meet your needs.

 ## Top 7 Tools for Opening RAR Files